bounswe/bounswe2017group8/ConcertifyApi/README.md

 ## **Quick Tutorial:**
 **1.** Install Python
- - On Windows, download from https://www.python.org/downloads and do not forget the check **Add Python to environment variables** (Default is unchecked)
+ - On Windows and Mac, download from [here](https://www.python.org/downloads) and do not forget the check **Add Python to environment variables** for Windows (Default is unchecked)

- - On Linux, Mac: `pip install django`
+ - For other platforms : Check [here](https://docs.python.org/3/using/unix.html).

 From command-line,
 **2.** `pip install django`